vasu53/my-demo/README.md

 # my-demo
-this is my first repo
+this is my first repo.
 <br>
-author - vasu
+author - vasu reddy